mahrukhtauseef/Spellingo/README.md

 ---

 ## Why This Project?

-> _"Learning to spell can be demotivating.
-I wanted to make it playful and interactive."_
-> — Mahrukh Tauseef

 Research shows that many adults in the U.S. struggle with English spelling.
 This app addresses the root of that challenge — spelling education in childhood — with an inviting, tech-forward experience designed to help kids succeed early.

 ---